-- Reimbursements for completed work, supported by valid invoices and receipts. - Pro-rated against the total project budget, and not the approved allocation, to ensure payments are proportional to the percentage of project scope completed. - Certified pre-tax (GST and HST).
+Reimbursements for completed work, supported by valid invoices and receipts, which must be provided in English in Canadian dollars.

+- Pro-rated against the total project budget, and not the approved allocation, to ensure payments are proportional to the percentage of project scope completed. - Certified pre-tax (GST and HST).
 Some child care providers may receive a reimbursement from the federal and/or provincial governments for a portion of their tax.
-To maintain an equitable approach for all providers, Peel certifies payments before tax.
+To maintain an equitable approach for all providers, Peel certifies payments before tax. - Note: You will not be provided with additional funding to cover tax. - Your approved allocation represents the maximum funding you will receive for your project.
+You will be responsible for any project costs incurred beyond the maximum approved funding allocation.